Monday (2000 film)

-Monday is a 2000 Japanese comedy thriller drama film directed by Sabu.
+Monday (マンデイ, Mandei) is a 2000 Japanese comedy thriller drama film directed by Sabu.
 The film was featured at the 2000 Berlin Film Festival and won the FIPRESCI Award "for its austere, dark wit and keen eye for human foibles."

 Plot

 Takagi (Shinichi Tsutsumi), a seemingly average Japanese businessman, wakes up in a hotel room but doesn't know how he wound up there.
 When a packet of "purification salt" falls out of his pocket, he starts having memories of a funeral and a meeting with a yakuza boss.
 Soon he finds out he is in deep trouble.